Antarctic Expeditions Part 1

 Choosing an Antarctic Expedition: Part 1

-Joshua Holko – Go to Part 2
+Joshua Holko –

 Over the last six plus years I have been fortunate to travel and photograph in Antarctica more times than I can easily recall.
 As a polar specialist, my photographic travels to the great white continent have given me great insight into what works and what doesn’t in terms of clothing, equipment, and accessories.
 But perhaps more importantly it has provided me very significant insight into the things you should know and consider before you make the decision to join any photographic expedition to Antarctica.
 If you like, this is perhaps a guide to choosing and planning your Antarctic expedition.
 It is an unabashed and unbiased look at the real facts of Antarctic travel and it contains information about the realities of Antarctic travel that expedition companies simply will not readily divulge… and if they do, their words will be selective to suit their sales needs.
 In short, this information is critical to your Antarctic experience and as such you would be well served to allow these insights to guide your decision making process.
 Before we begin however, while I will make every effort to stick strictly to the facts based on my own experiences, it’s prudent that you keep in mind that the expedition industry is a dynamic and fluid environment.
 You should also keep in mind that photography is the first and foremost consideration in these articles.
 With that said, let’s deal with the biggest decision you’ll need to make once you’ve decided you want to photograph in Antarctica:

 Irrespective of your decision, you will almost certainly have to get yourself to either Ushuaia or Punta Arenas at the bottom of South America (Note: there are expeditions that depart from New Zealand and Tasmania but both are sail only options that require a considerable investment in time).